-To add a card manually, including store cards, the name, credit card number, expiration date, and CVV are used to facilitate the provisioning process.
+To add a card manually, the name, card number, expiration date, and CVV are used to facilitate the provisioning process.
 From within Settings, the Wallet app, or the Apple Watch app, users can enter that information by typing, or using the camera on the device.
 When the camera captures the card information, Apple attempts to populate the name, card number, and expiration date.
 The photo is never saved to the device or stored in the photo library.
-Once all the fields are filled in, the Check Card process verifies the fields other than the CVV.
+After all the fields are filled in, the Check Card process verifies the fields other than the CVV.
 They are encrypted and sent to the Apple Pay Server.